Fliplet/fliplet-cli/docs/Best-practises.md

 Does your code handle that?
 Here's a piece of advice:

-1. Output each widget instance ID via the `build.html` file ensuring the format is `data-WIDGET_NAME-id`:
+1. Output each widget instance ID via the `build.html` file ensuring the format is `data-WIDGET-NAME-id` where "WIDGET-NAME" is your widget unique name:

 {% raw %}
 ```handlebars